-Mr. Jamshed Naval Cooper (DIN-01527371) has resigned from the position of Non-Executive Director of the Company with effect from close of business hours on 31 March 2023.
-The Board has placed on record its appreciation for the valuable services and support provided by Mr. Cooper as Chairman of the Company.
+Mr. Kevin Gerard Gluskie (DIN: 07413549) has resigned from the position of Non-Executive Director of the Company with effect from close of business hours on 13 March 2024.
+The Board places on record its appreciation for the valuable contributions and support provided by him during his tenure as Non-Executive Director of the Company.

-The Board of Director has appointed Mr. Joydeep Mukherjee (DIN: 06648469) as Non-Executive Director of the Company.
-The Board hereby recommends a resolution to be passed by the shareholders for appointment of Mr. Joydeep Mukherjee as Non-Executive Director of the Company, which shall be placed before the Ensuing Annual General Meeting of the Company.
+The Board of Directors appointed Mr. Roberto Callieri (DIN: 05139888) as an Additional Director from 14 March 2024.
+The Board hereby recommends a resolution to be passed by the shareholders for appointment of Mr. Roberto Callieri as Non-Executive Director of the Company, which shall be placed before the ensuing Annual General Meeting of the Company.